 As the examples in the following chapters show, attempts to ‘square the circles’ of autonomy and control and successful implementation of national policy have adopted a number of approaches.
 These include the use of pilots and incentives (CCG Pathfinders, Health and Wellbeing Boards, Vanguards), national support programmes (Vanguards) and more latterly attempts at devolved autonomy.
 All of these have come with varying degrees of central stricture but as the examples shown in this text demonstrate local implementation is still significantly influenced by local context.
 However, as Checkland et al. (2009) concluded in their analysis of Practice Based Commissioning ‘centralized or ‘top-down’ solutions will not work unless local context can be taken into account.’
 (Checkland et al., 2009).
 What was clear in their study, and is also highlighted in our PRUComm research is the importance of local ‘sense-making’ (Weick, 1979).
-Osborne and Radnor (2016) have argued that for, successful policy implementation the focus needs to shift away from single public service organisations to and emphasis on the governance of inter-organisational and cross sectional relationships and the efficacy of public service delivery systems, perhaps more accurately reflecting shifts in the English NHS as we see the attempted development of integrated systems, but also pertinent in the context the more fragmented NHS which has developed since 2000.
+Osborne and Radnor (2016) have argued that for, successful policy implementation the focus needs to shift away from single public service organisations to and emphasis on the governance of inter-organisational (a concept dating from studies of the ‘Great Society’ programme in the United States in the 1970s) and cross sectional relationships and the efficacy of public service delivery systems, perhaps more accurately reflecting shifts in the English NHS as we see the attempted development of integrated systems, but also pertinent in the context the more fragmented NHS which has developed since 2000.
 Reflecting this, discussions of policy failure or the implementation gap (Gunn, 1978; Pressman and Wildavsky, 1973) have been supplemented by more complex systems thinking informed by notions of unpredictability, non-linearity and adaptability (Plsek and Greenhalgh, 2001; Best and Holmes, 2010; Pawson, 2013) and understanding national and local policy developments in the NHS requires more nuanced approaches that address concepts of localism, autonomy, accountability and intra and inter-organisational analyses.